haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/varnish/use-varnish-cache.md

 *	Maintaining a {% glossarytooltip a3c8f20f-b067-414e-9781-06378c193155 %}website{% endglossarytooltip %}.

-	For example, anything you do in the Admin in:
+	例如， anything you do in the Admin in:

 	*	**STORES** > **Configuration** > GENERAL > **General**
 	*	**STORES** > **Configuration** > GENERAL > **Currency Setup**